emacsmirror/doom/README.md

 --------

-If you are working with XML documents, the parsed data structure returned by the XML parser (xml.el) may be enough for you: Lists of lists, symbols, strings, plus a number of accessor functions.
+If you are working with XML documents, the parsed data structure returned by the XML parser (`xml.el`) may be enough for you: Lists of lists, symbols, strings, plus a number of accessor functions.

-If you want a more elaborate data structure to work with your XML document, you can create a document object model (DOM) from the XML data structure using dom.el.
+If you want a more elaborate data structure to work with your XML document, you can create a document object model (DOM) from the XML data structure using `doom.el`.

-You can create a DOM from XML using `dom-make-document-from-xml` with the input from `libxml-parse-xml-region`.
+You can create a DOM from XML using `doom-make-document-from-xml` with the input from `libxml-parse-xml-region`.
 See function documentation below for an example

 ### On Interfaces and Classes ###

-This elisp DOM implementation uses the dom-node structure to store all attributes.
-The various interfaces consist of sets of functions to manipulate these dom-nodes.
+This elisp DOM implementation uses the doom-node structure to store all attributes.
+The various interfaces consist of sets of functions to manipulate these doom-nodes.
 The functions of a certain interface share the same prefix.